nyusterndatabootcamp/book/pandas-input.md

 * Identify tabs as the separator between entries with the argument `sep='\t'`.
 * Use the `thousands` argument to eliminate commas from numbers -- things like `12,345.6`, which Python will treat as strings.
 (What were they thinking of?)
 * Identify missing values with the `na_values` argument.
+* Correctly specifying character encoding types with the `encoding` argument.

 Keep in mind that it took us an hour or two to figure all this out.
 You can get a sense of where we started by running the `read_csv` statement without the last two arguments and listing its dtypes.
 You'll notice that variables you might expect to be floats are objects instead.